shunxiangg/FED_10270399D_AngShunXiang_Assg1_website/README.md

 4. Complete the form with valid inputs and verify that a success message is displayed.

 ### Browser and Device Testing
-The project has been tested on modern web browsers (Chrome, Firefox, Edge) and performs as expected.
+The website has been tested on modern web browsers (Chrome, Firefox, Edge) and performs as expected.
 However, it has not yet been fully optimized for television size screens, which is a planned future improvement.

+### functional payment page
+The website has a cart checkout page but not a fully functional payment page where users are able to input their card into the website.

+### Music play upon clicked
+The website has a gallery page where all the songs of the band are placed there and upon clicked song will start playing

 ## Credits References
 - The text for the "Vintage Items" section was inspired by various retro catalogs from the '90s.